-at the UdK, University of the Arts Berlin
+Venue: University of the Arts – UdK Berlin

-We will collaborate with Norbert Palz (http://www.arch.udk-berlin.de/palz/index.php), professor in Digital and Experimental Design at the University of the Arts Berlin, one of Germany’s leading art schools.
+We will continue to collaborate with Norbert Palz (http://www.arch.udk-berlin.de/palz/index.php), professor in Digital and Experimental Design at the University of the Arts Berlin, one of Germany’s leading art schools.

-The workshop will be led by AA and Berlin-based tutors and hosted by the University of the Arts Berlin.
+The workshop will be led by Christoph Zeller with support from Olaf Kneer, Marianne Mueller and others, and will be hosted by the University of the Arts Berlin.
 A public programme of lectures and seminars with speakers from architecture and art will provide an extended stage for a debate on experimental design / construction.

 The course is directed by Marianne Mueller and Olaf Kneer, AA Graduates, fomer unit masters and research cluster curators.
 Olaf and Marianne are directors of Casper Mueller Kneer Architects based in London and Berlin.(www.caspermuellerkneer.com).
 Recent projects include the galleries for White Cube in Bermondsey, London and commissions for the Wellcome Trust and fashion house Celine in Paris.

 This year, the course will be co-directed by Christoph Zeller, who established the architectural studio Zeller & Moye with bases in Mexico City and Berlin after having worked over ten years for Herzog & de Meuron and SANAA.
 He was head of design for The Tate Modern Project, London and the Serpentine Gallery Pavilion 2012, London.
 He studied architecture at the University of Arts Berlin under Günter Zamp Kelp and Lothar Baumgarten and at the TU Berlin under Diane Lewis.
 Christoph is currently teaching a master unit in urban studies at the UIA in Mexico City and has been jury member, lecturer and guest critic at various universities. (www.zellermoye.com)